membrane/api-gateway/distribution/examples/openapi/README.md

 # Configuration

-An _openAPIProxy_ can be added to the _proxies.xml_ configuration.
-See the example in the [openapi-proxy/](openapi-proxy/) folder for a working sample.
+An _openAPIProxy_ can be added to the _proxies.xml_ configuration file.
+See the example in the [openapi-proxy/](openapi-proxy/) folder.

 ```
 <router>